 2) In what context have we heard of Niobe before?

-Arachne:Arachne's hubris is enough to instigate the spinning and weaving contest with Minerva.
-More interesting than the etiological elements here (arachnids = spiders) is the politics of art involved (132).
+Arachne:Arachne's ostensible hubris concerning her abilities "in the arts of wool-craft" (121) is enough to instigate the spinning and weaving contest with Minerva, who weaves a fairly self-serving set of scenes.
+More interesting than the etiological elements here (arachnids = spiders) is the politics of art involved.
 Aside from Minerva's pettiness and jealousy, why does Arachne receive such a vicious punishment?
-Is it her skill, or the content of her artistic works?Niobe:
+Is it her pride, her skill, or the content of her artistic works?Niobe:

 - What do Antigone and Niobe have in common?

 - What do Niobe and Arachne have in common so that their stories are juxtaposed?

 - In the end of the story, Niobe is turned to stone.
 In your imagination, what causes her metamorphosis to stone?
 How is her transformation appropriate?